sessionm21/abcs/assignments/final.md

 team member, since it was both less significant and less work intensive.

 ### Issues Resolved

+#### Danila Fedorin: If/Else/While non-boolean weirdness
+As explained above, the calculator did not report an error when a loop was executed that had a non-boolean value as a condition.
+This value was simply interpreted as false.
+When initially investigating this issue, I simply ran the "reference" front end provided with libababcus, a program called "interactive".
+This program uses doubles instead of arbitrary precision floating point numbers, and doesn't support anything besides the most minimal set of mathematical functions.
+This program, however, did not suffer from the same defect as abcs - it didn't allow numbers or other values in conditions, and immediately reported an error.
+This meant that the issue lay on the boundary between the front end and the library.
+It turns out that the front end actually doesn't use the error codes as intended - it ignores them.
+Rather, it checks that the returned value from evaluating an expression is null or not.
+By the convention of the library, a function that can fail initializes its outputs to NULL.
+Thus, this was sufficient.
+However, it turned out that in the while/do-while loops, while the error code is set correctly, the result of evaluating the loop is not freed / set to NULL.
+Since abcs ignored error codes, it was not aware that an error occured.
+This was fixed by adding the missing freeing and clearing code after the loop.

+#### Matthew Sessions: TODO
+TODO

+#### Ryan Alder: TODO
 TODO

 ### Maintenance Process Types Performed